smttsp/NYUAD-MMD/README.md

 Note: Some of the videos may not be opened with Matlab.
 I overcame this issue by installing K-Lite Codec Pack.

-## LONG STABILIZED VIDEOS
-For "Camera Fingerprint Extraction via Spatial Domain Averaged Frames", along with mixed media dataset, we have collected long stabilized videos from 5 cameras adding up to 260 minutes.

 Please send an email to `nyuad.mmd [at] gmail.com` for accessing the datasets.